AndyChiquin/ShoeCloud/Backend/user_domain/authService/login/README.md

 # 🔐 authService - User Authentication Microservice

-This microservice handles **user authentication** for the platform, including login, logout, and JWT validation.
+This microservice handles **user authentication** for the platform, including login validation.
 It belongs to the `user_domain` and ensures secure access using token-based authentication.

 ---